john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 It is assumed that the image and the additive noise are stationary linear stochastic processes.
 That is, the joint probability distribution is time-shift invariant.
 In addition, a priori knowledge of the spectral characteristics, or the autocorrelation and cross-correlation are assumed.
 Finally, the noise (zero-mean) and image are assumed to be uncorrelated.

-Note: the blurring function $H$ must be known or estimated, blurring exists in the image.
+Note: the blurring function $H$ must be known or estimated if blurring exists in the image.
 The impulse response can be estimated from the data, or discovered through experimentation.

 Mathematically, we can describe the model in the spatial domain as: